CONTACT US FOR A FREE CONSULTATION 617.720.0332

 • Equitable Division in Decedent Estates.
 Sometimes personal property is specifically left to certain heirs, sometimes not.
 The identity of valuable items and an appraisal can be helpful to the personal representative in dividing the property.

-• Decedent Estate where the personal property is insignificant but the other estate assets could infer significant personal property.
-It is not uncommon to find the value of a wealthy estate is in stocks and bonds and not in the contents of the home.
-Where the estate has taxable value, we might be asked to value the home contents to provide evidence that the wealthy decedent did not own fine art, oriental rugs or valuable antiques.
+• Decedent Estate where the personal property is insignificant and where other significant estate assets might suggest that the decedent's home must be overflowing with artworks, etc. It is not uncommon to find the value of a wealthy estate is in stocks and bonds and not in the contents of the home.
+Where the estate has taxable value, we might be asked to value the home contents to provide evidence that the wealthy decedent did not own fine artwork, oriental rugs or valuable antiques.

 • IRS Non-Cash Charitable Donations requires an IRS qualified appraiser and a qualified appraisal report accompanied by a Form 8283.
 The IRS imposes penalties, fines and the threat of disbarment for appraisal wrongdoing.